modula-systems/modula/_sources/algorithms/newton-schulz.rst.txt

 Using a higher-order polynomial provides more degrees of freedom in our design space, which we can use to obtain faster convergence.
 In this section, we consider the quintic iteration given by:

 .. math::
-    f(x) = 3x - \frac{16}{5}x^3 + \frac{6}{5}x^5,
+    f(x) = 3x - \frac{16}{5}x^3 + \frac{6}{5}x^5.

-which is actually implemented in the Modula package for dualizing linear layers.
 Again, we plot one and five iterations of this polyomial:

 .. raw:: html

    <iframe src="https://www.desmos.com/calculator/fjjjpsnl2g?embed" width="47%" height="300px" frameborder="0" style="margin-right: 4%"></iframe>
    <iframe src="https://www.desmos.com/calculator/1aqrfjge22?embed" width="47%" height="300px" frameborder="0"></iframe>

 As can be seen, after 5 iterations the quintic iteration has achieved a substantially closer approximation to the sign function than the cubic iteration, at least on the interval :math:`[-3/2,3/2]`.
+However, the approximation exhibits some oscillatory behaviour close to the origin.

 A cursed quintic iteration
 ---------------------------

 We applied a Newton-Schulz iteration in the `Muon optimizer <https://kellerjordan.github.io/posts/muon/>`_ used in the `NanoGPT speedrun <https://github.com/KellerJordan/modded-nanogpt>`_.
 Keller experimented with tuning the coefficients in the iteration and found that the most important thing for fast convergence of the optimizer was to inflate the small singular values as fast as possible.
-And to keep the wall-clock time low, he needed to do this in the smallest number of iterations possible.
+To keep the wall-clock time low, we needed to do this in the smallest number of iterations possible.
 This is achieved by making the first coefficient in the polynomial as large as possible, thereby maximizing the slope of the polynomial at :math:`x=0`.
-Keller settled on the following iteration:
+I had the idea for using a non-convergent iteration, and Keller settled on the following:

 .. math::
     f(x) = 3.4445x - 4.7750x^3 + 2.0315x^5.